myankura/Checkaroo/README.md

 **GitHub** -  Used for bug tracking, feature requests, and task management.

 # Getting started
 These instructions will clone a copy of the project to your local machine from my GitHub repository and assist you with setting up the additional dependencies required to make this app function.
-In this README I will be doing this all through Git and Linux commands through my Git Bash terminal.
+In this README I will be doing this all by using Git and Linux commands through my Git Bash terminal.

 ## Installation
 First, you'll need to clone down the Checkaroo repository into a directory.
 Open your terminal and enter the following command and execute: